gerpark/ftsim/docs/source/component.rst

 Each Area consists of a sequence of :ref:`Locations<cfg_lf>`, called **Lf**'s (Lagerfächer).
-Each Location can have a Transport Unit (LE) and so each `LE` is moving from one `location` to the next one.
+Each Location can hold one Transport Unit (LE) and so each `LE` is moving from one Location to the next one.

 Workstation
 -----------